GhostWriters/DockSTARTer/docs/basics/faq.md

 We have had a recent influx of users asking for assistance in how to make OMV work with DockSTARTer (DS).
 DS staff have tested and confirmed the following installation method on OMV version 5.5.

-If you are a Linux noobie, we *strongly discourage* this approach because of all the issues that might arise with how OMV is built, and troubleshooting issues in OMV can be a pain.
+If you are a Linux newbie, we *strongly discourage* this approach because of all the issues that might arise with how OMV is built, and troubleshooting issues in OMV can be a pain.
 However, if you feel comfortable with Linux and want to continue down this route you will need to ensure the following:

 1. You have installed all the necessary updates that are pending in your system.